CuriositySoftwareIreland/TestModeller_Perfecto/README.md

 4. Install Maven - this is used to manage the build process of our automation framework.

 5. Register the code templates to Test Modeller.
-6. Copy generated page objects into the 'src\main\java\pages' directory.
+6. Copy generated page objects into the 'Framework\src\main\java\pages' directory.
-7. Copy generated tests into the 'src\test\java\tests' directory.
+7. Copy generated tests into the 'Framework\src\test\java\tests' directory.

-8. To execute all tests run 'mvn test'.
+8. To execute all tests navigate to the Framework directory and run 'mvn test'.
 To execute a specific test run 'mvn -Dtest=[filename] test' where [filename] is the name of the test file to execute.